-While there are a number of proposals that together would have the effect of reducing child poverty by 50 percent, the CPRAC recommends this package of proposals for achieving CPRAC's child poverty reduction goal.
+While there are a number of proposals that together would have the effect of reducing child poverty by 50 percent, the CPRAC favors this package of proposals for achieving CPRAC's child poverty reduction goal.
 It also reduces child poverty most significantly for Black children and Hispanic children, with higher reductions in the child poverty rate for Black and Hispanic children than for White children or children overall.
 The package is estimated to increase household resources for more than 1.5 million families, with an average estimated increase of \$3,613 (the largest estimated increase of all packages considered), at an estimated total benefit cost at full implementation of \$8,971M.
-CPRAC urges New York State to consider implementing the collection of proposals in this package to achieve the CPRAC goal of reducing child poverty by 50 percent in New York.
-To ensure the positive gains and poverty reductions that result from this action are long-term and lasting, CPRAC also recommends indexing these proposals to keep pace with rising costs of living.
+CPRAC recommends that New York State consider implementing the collection of proposals in this package to achieve the CPRAC goal of reducing child poverty by 50 percent in New York.

-Secondary Options Considered for Reducing Child Poverty
+Alternative Options for Reducing Child Poverty by Nearly 50%

-While CPRAC recommends Package #1 as its top priority, CPRAC members also considered the positive impacts that Package #2 and Package #3 would have in reducing child poverty, especially when taken together with the estimated effects of policies the State has already enacted in recent budgets.
+The other two packages advanced by CPRAC to this stage (Package #2 and Package #3 here) are also estimated to produce significant poverty reductions that help CPRAC achieve its goal of reducing child poverty by up to 50 percent in New York State, especially when considered together with the estimated effects of policies the State has already enacted in recent budgets.
 In particular, the proposals included in Package #2, estimated to reduce child poverty by 41 percent, and Package #3, estimated to reduce child poverty by 46.7 percent, are:

-Secondary Package #2 Proposal Description CPRE (%) TP 1 Increase Max ESCC Amount to \$500 for Children 6+, \$1000 for Children 6-, Fully Refundable -9.7% HP 1 Create State Housing Voucher for Unsubsidized Income-Eligible Households, No Noncitizen Restrictions -15.7% PBP 2 Increase the Public Assistance Basic Allowances for FA-SNA by 100% -18.1% PBP 3 Apply the Same Earned Income Disregards for Public Assistance Applicants as for Recipients -2.9% PBP 4 Remove the Public Assistance Assets Test 0.0% PBP 5 Remove Public Assistance Durational Sanctions in Areas Using That Policy 0.0% PBP 6 Create State Food Benefit for Families with Children, No Noncitizen Restrictions -1.6% Total Estimated Cumulative Effect of the Proposals Above, Accounting for Interactions -41.0%
+Recommended Package #2 Proposal Description CPRE (%) TP 1 Increase Max ESCC Amount to \$500 for Children 6+, \$1000 for Children 6-, Fully Refundable -9.7% TP 4 Make Children with ITINs Fully Eligible for Max ESCC Amount 0.0% HP 1 Create State Housing Voucher for Unsubsidized Income-Eligible Households, No Noncitizen Restrictions -15.7% PBP 2 Increase the Public Assistance Basic Allowances for FA-SNA by 100% -18.1% PBP 3 Apply the Same Earned Income Disregards for Public Assistance Applicants as for Recipients -2.9% PBP 4 Remove the Public Assistance Assets Test 0.0% PBP 5 Remove Public Assistance Durational Sanctions in Areas Using That Policy 0.0% PBP 6 Create State Food Benefit for Families with Children, No Noncitizen Restrictions -1.6% Total Estimated Cumulative Effect of the Proposals Above, Accounting for Interactions -41.0%

-Secondary Package #3 Proposal Description CPRE (%) TP 3 Increase Max ESCC Amount \$1500 for Children 6+, \$2000 for Children 6-, Fully Refundable -25.5% HP 1 Create State Housing Voucher for Unsubsidized Income-Eligible Households, No Noncitizen Restrictions -15.7% PBP 1 Increase the Public Assistance Basic Allowances for FA-SNA by 50% -8.1% PBP 3 Apply the Same Earned Income Disregards for Public Assistance Applicants as for Recipients -2.9% PBP 4 Remove the Public Assistance Assets Test 0.0% PBP 5 Remove Public Assistance Durational Sanctions in Areas Using That Policy 0.0% PBP 6 Create State Food Benefit for Families with Children, No Noncitizen Restrictions -1.6% Total Estimated Cumulative Effect of the Proposals Above, Accounting for Interactions -46.7%
+Recommended Package #3 Proposal Description CPRE (%) TP 3 Increase Max ESCC Amount \$1500 for Children 6+, \$2000 for Children 6-, Fully Refundable -25.5% TP 4 Make Children with ITINs Fully Eligible for Max ESCC Amount 0.0% HP 1 Create State Housing Voucher for Unsubsidized Income-Eligible Households, No Noncitizen Restrictions -15.7% PBP 1 Increase the Public Assistance Basic Allowances for FA-SNA by 50% -8.1% PBP 3 Apply the Same Earned Income Disregards for Public Assistance Applicants as for Recipients -2.9% PBP 4 Remove the Public Assistance Assets Test 0.0% PBP 5 Remove Public Assistance Durational Sanctions in Areas Using That Policy 0.0% PBP 6 Create State Food Benefit for Families with Children, No Noncitizen Restrictions -1.6% Total Estimated Cumulative Effect of the Proposals Above, Accounting for Interactions -46.7%

-As indicated above, the proposals in these two packages are similar in concept to the proposals in CPRAC's Recommended Package #1.
-However, each package includes slightly different versions of the proposals from each topic area, achieves slightly different results, and has different merits.
-Certain proposals included in Packages #2 and #3 are slightly less ambitious than Package #1, including smaller versions of proposals in Package #1, while other proposals included in Packages #2 and #3 are slightly more ambitious than the proposals in Package #1.
+As indicated above, each package includes slightly different versions of the proposals from each topic area, achieves slightly different results, and has different merits.
+Certain proposals included in Packages #2 and #3 are slightly less ambitious than Package #1, including smaller versions of proposals in Package #1.
+Other proposals included in Packages #2 and #3 are slightly more ambitious than the proposals in Package #1.
 Both packages include significant proposals that evidence indicates are effective ways to reduce child poverty.